ugokwehenry/Assignment1/README.md

 # Installation Notes
 The program is designed in java thus run in JVM.
 It will run on any machine that has JDK installed.
 Program execution steps
+Markup : * Bullet list
+              * Nested bullet
+                  * Sub-nested bullet etc
+          * Bullet list item 2
- 	* a.
+ 	a.
 Copy the program folder (Assignment1) to any directory, for e.g. A:/CS/Courses/QA/Assignment/Assignment-1/
- 	* b.
+ 	b.
 Open the terminal or Command Prompt in windows
 	c.
 Navigate to the directory where the program folder was copied, for e.g. A:/CS/Courses/QA/Assignment/Assignment-1/
 	d.
 Copy the xml file (either incomingOrder.xml) in the same directory for e.g. A:/CS/Courses/QA/Assignment/Assignment-1/
 	d.
 Copy the incomingOrder.dtd file to the same directory e.g. A:/CS/Courses/QA/Assignment/Assignment-1/